faradaj/PatternedEditText/README.md

 If you want your `EditText` to show its text with slight modifications as the user inputs, you need to implement a `TextWatcher`.

-With using default `EditText`s, you need to implement another `TextWatcher`s for a different input type.
+With using default `EditText`s, you'd probably need to implement different `TextWatcher`s for different input types.

-`PatternedEditText` provides you a simple way to define a pattern of your need.
+`PatternedEditText` provides you a simple way to achieve this with a pattern of your need.

 For instance,
 - "#### #### #### ####" as Credit Card Numbers,